Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	C++ smart pointer with custom deleter can be very useful for C style interfaces.

 1. **Loading data to MShadow datastructures**
 	There are several approaches to initialize tensors data structures in MShadow library, two of them I used next code section.
-When I initialize ``host_y`` variable I provide pointer to raw data array in constructor, so in this case tensor will work as wrapper around raw array, this is
+When I initialize ``host_y`` variable I provide pointer to raw data array in constructor, so in this case tensor will work as wrapper around raw array.
+It's very useful technique to work with host data to eliminate unnecopying.
 	```
 	  auto rows = raw_data_x.size();
 	  ms::Tensor<ms::cpu, 2, DType> host_y(raw_data_y.data(), ms::Shape2(rows, 1));